strmlineapp-ux/agileflow/src/docs/design-system.md

   - **Linked (from another user) / Internally Linked (badges)**: An item created elsewhere and being used in the current context is marked with a `link` icon overlay. **The color of this icon badge matches the source's color.**
   - **Owned and Not Shared/Linked**: An item that is owned and exists only in its original location does not get an icon.
 - **Behavior**:
+  - **Full Context**: When an item is linked, it should display all of its original properties (name, icon, color, description, etc.) to give the linking user full context.
-  - Editing a shared item (e.g., changing a team's name) modifies the original "source of truth" item, and the changes are instantly reflected in all other places where it is used.
+  - **Editing Source of Truth**: Editing a shared item (e.g., changing a team's name) modifies the original "source of truth" item, and the changes are instantly reflected in all other places where it is used.
   - **Local Overrides**: For linked Badge Collections, the `applications` (e.g., "Team Members", "Events") can be modified locally without affecting the original, allowing teams to customize how they use a shared resource.
   - **Smart Deletion & Unlinking**: Clicking the "delete" icon on a *linked* item (like a Team or Calendar) simply unlinks it from the user's view, and the original item is unaffected.
 This is a low-risk action.
 Deleting an item *owned* by the user is confirmed via a `Compact Action Dialog`.
 - **Application**: This is the required pattern for sharing **Teams**, **Calendars**, and **Badge Collections**.